 - Monetary reward

-Monetary rewards are payable in ETHOS, but we may be able to make exceptions depending on the report and desires of the successful researcher.
+Monetary rewards are payable in ETHOS.
 Reward is based on the severity and eligibility of the vulnerability.
 Final determination of severity, eligibility, and reward is determined by the Ethos security team.

 Proof of identification is required to receive reward.
 Invalid identification will result in disqualification.